mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ProjectApi.md

 <a id="updatesetup"></a>
 # **UpdateSetup**
-> ConnectionSetup UpdateSetup (Guid projectId, ConnectionSetup? connectionSetup = null)
+> ConnectionSetup UpdateSetup (Guid projectId, ConnectionSetup connectionSetup = null)

 Update setup of the project